 - Students aged 6-17 with mental, emotional or behavioral concerns are 3x more likely to repeat a grade.

 - At least 8.4 million people in the U.S. provide care to an adult with a mental or emotional health issue

 - Caregivers of adults with mental or emotional health issues spend an average of 32 hours per week providing unpaid care

-- Mood disorders are the most common cause of hospitalization for all people in the U.S. under age 45 (after excluding hospitalization relating to pregnancy and birth)
+- Among people in the U.S. under age 18, depressive disorders are the most common cause of hospitalization (after excluding hospitalization relating to pregnancy and birth)